 Common Name: Balkan Clary

-Salvia sylvestris is a Perennial up to 1.00 metres tall.
+Salvia sylvestris is a perennial plant that can grow up to 1.00 metres tall.

 Rocky slopes, dry meadows and rough ground[

 ].Rocky slopes in steppes, fallow fields, sloping meadows and waste ground; at elevations from 1,000 - 2,300 metres in Turkey[

 An easily grown plant[